glenlong/wedding/src/content/posts/wedding-speech-heaven.md

 The best wedding speeches are not simply a random collection of fond observations.
 The best speeches organise the content in a way that is meaningful and easy to follow using a central theme or simple structure.

 The theme can be very simple, e.g. growing up.
-In this case a father of the bride could divide his speech into chapters covering the main stages of his daughter's life: baby, young child, teenager, etc.
+In this case a Father of the Bride could divide his speech into chapters covering the main stages of his daughter's life: baby, young child, teenager, etc.

 Or he might look at her from 3 different perspectives: as a daughter, as a sister, and as a career woman.

 Sometimes a theme will lead naturally to an interesting structure.
-A best man talking about a groom passionate about music might organise his speech as a Top 10 Greatest 'Hits' of his life.
+A Best Man talking about a Groom passionate about music might organise his speech as a Top 10 Greatest 'Hits' of his life.

 Whatever approach you adopt, take inspiration from the information you've assembled in the Research phase.
 With any luck a structure or central theme will suggest itself from your research.